ZhenyaRudchyk/LoginMonitor/README.md

 # Login Monitor
 Login Monitor is a Windows Service which allows to open notepad.exe app in user session.

-Features:
+##### Features:
-- open exe in all active sessions on service start
+- open notepad.exe in all active sessions on service start
-- monitor new sessions login
+- monitor new sessions and open notepad.exe on log in

 ### Build
 VS 2019 and C++17